domenic-ramsey/right/_posts/2020-06-03-twitter-censorship.md

 Imagine a police officer who sees [\#bluelivesmatter](https://twitter.com/hashtag/BlueLivesMatter) trending, only to realize that it's been spammed by K-Pop bands and Sonic the Hedgehog?

-As the time of writing, Twitter only allows pro-leftists tags to "trend."
+At the time of writing, Twitter only allows pro-leftists tags to be listed in "Trending."